 (ii) The third party shall be bound upon by each provision of this Agreement.

-(iii) The third party is [type of business engaged in by the third party], and as of [mm/dd/yy], neither the third party nor the Borrower is a subsidiary or an affiliate of either party.
+(iii) The third party is [type of business engaged in by the third party], and neither the third party nor the Borrower is a Subsidiary or an Affiliate of either party.

 (iv) The value of the Loan Receivables that the third party obtains by subrogation is equal to or more than [ ] hundred million yen.